FusionAuth/fusionauth-site/astro/src/content/articles/oauth/modern-guide-to-oauth.md

 7. The user is taken to a "Finished" screen.
 8. A few seconds later, the device is connected to the user's account.

 This mode often takes a bit of time to complete because the app on the Apple TV is polling the OAuth server.
-We won't go over this mode because our [OAuth Device Authorization article](/learn/expert-advice/oauth/oauth-device-authorization) covers it in great detail.
+We won't go over this mode because our [OAuth Device Authorization article](/articles/oauth/oauth-device-authorization) covers it in great detail.

-{% include marketing/_login-authentication-flows.liquid %}

 ## OAuth Grants